 Prayer and Worship

-Note: Due to the COVID-19 outbreak, in-person religious services have been suspended on the UIW campus.
+Note: Due to the COVID-19 outbreak, an alternate schedule has been put in place for all in-person religious services on the UIW campus.
+Please see the schedule below.

 The University of the Incarnate Word offers a variety of worship opportunities, formal and informal, Catholic and Ecumenical, to provide a means for students to participate in prayer on campus.
 Opportunities are available daily, weekly, monthly, and through our special university-wide celebrations throughout the year.